palakgupta2712/lms-app-amplify/README.md

-# Cloud Based Learning Management System
+# EduCouch - A Cloud Based Learning Management System

-_A cloud-based learning management system is a management system intended for educational institution for managing their educational content.
+_EduCouch is a management system intended for educational institution for managing their educational content.
 Serverless Application using AWS Amplify, React.js, GraphQL and Datastore._

 ## Table of Contents